SEBASTIAN GUZMAN OLMOS

 NOT AN APPLE THAT FALLS WHEN IT'S RIPE

-The project will take shape primarily as a research and editorial endeavour.
+The project will take shape primarily as a research and editorial endeavor.
 Building on my experience as a kitchen worker and my engagement in political education and organizing.
 Aiming to investigate how food mediates relationships among labor, territory, resources, and governance.
-Further focusing on food operating both as a tool of systematic control and imperative for people’s liberation—access to food is a critical signifier of socio-political stability.
+Further focusing on food, operating both as a tool of systematic control and as an imperative for people's liberation—access to food is a critical signifier of socio-political stability.

 CULTURAL SECTOR SOLIDARITY AND RESISTANCE